Unlock the Secret to Perfectly Timing Your Proposal

 • Is your communication effective?
 All couples argue, but healthy marriages depend on how you communicate and resolve conflicts.
 If you frequently fight, hold grudges, or avoid working out disagreements, it might be wise to reconsider the proposal for now.
 Fighting isn’t a dealbreaker, but seeking therapy to improve your communication before proposing might be beneficial.

-• Who will finance the ring?
+• Who will finance the ?
 By now, you’ve probably discussed marriage a few times, but do you know her specific wishes?
 It’s important to openly talk about the ring’s cost, , and who will pay for it before proposing.

 Step 2: Choose the Right Moment for Your Proposal